StacyCash/cv/readme.md

 Stacy is currently in the closing stages of completing her first book, aimed at helping developers get started building dynamic applications using C#, Azure Functions and Azure Static Web Apps.

+For her effort in the community Stacy has been awarded the Microsft MVP for Developer Technologies since 2020.

 ## Skills

 * Public Speaking